ccaven/xacerbot/README.md

 xacerbot was made to moderate, track, and spice up servers with fun commands and games.

-## The past, the current, and the future
+## The past, the present, and the future
 Here are current features:
  - Custom censors with various punishment levels
  - Reaction roles